anonymised-account/label-embedding-medical-coding/CNN+att results/README.md

 The last row is the averaged results of 10 runs with standard deviation.

 # Metrics
+The metrics follow the study in (Mullenbach et al., 2018)

 * Validation results:

   Macro-averaging accuracy, prevision, recall, f1 and AUC: ```acc_macro```, ```prec_macro```, ```rec_macro```, ```f1_macro```, ```auc_macro```